 - Open: November 1 – March 31 from 7:30am – 5:30pm; April 1 – October 31 from 7:30am – 7:30pm

 - Location: (Map It) 12316 Euclid Ave. in Cleveland, Ohio

 - Phone: 216-421-2665

-Cleveland Lake View Cemetery: This is more than your ordinary cemetery.
-It is considered by many to be a walk through history, a vast outdoor art museum or a horticultural paradise.
+Lake View Cemetery in Cleveland, Ohio is more than your ordinary cemetery.
+It is considered by many to be a walk through history, a vast outdoor art museum, or a horticultural paradise.
 In any case, it is one of the finest garden cemeteries in the country as well as one of the most historic.
 It has 285 acres of land and is located in University Circle.
 It is modeled after the great garden cemeteries of Victorian England and France.
-It also has a picturesque dam measuring 500 feet wide and 60 feet above ground.
+It also has a picturesque dam measuring 500 feet wide and 60 feet above the ground.
 And among its numerous points of interest and appeal, visitors will be awed by the memorials of its more famous permanent residents such as: